Admission Updates

 Making a thoughtful career choice after 10th sets the foundation for everything that follows.
 Your journey after 10th is just beginning.
 Make it count.

-after 10th
+roadmap after 10th

-FYJC admission
+FYJC admission timeline

-career choice after 10th
+career roadmap after 10th

 Want personalized recommendations?